 Certain subscription-based contracts contain multiple performance obligations (i.e. platform services performance obligation and professional services performance obligation).
 Fixed fees are generally recognized on a ratable basis over the quarter beginning when the subscription services are made available to the customer, as the customer simultaneously receives and consumes the benefits of the subscription services.
 Usage-based revenue is recognized on a monthly basis as the customer receives and consumes the benefit as the Company provides the services.
-Subscription-based fees are recognized in both the Envestnet and Envestnet | Yodlee segments.
+Subscription-based fees are recognized in both the Envestnet Wealth Solutions and Envestnet Data & Analytics segments.

-Professional services and other revenues- The Company earns professional services fees by providing contractual customized services and platform software development as well as initial implementation fees.
+Professional Services and Other Revenues-The Company earns professional services fees by providing contractual customized services and platform software development as well as initial implementation fees.
 Professional services contracts generally have fixed prices, and generally specify the deliverables in the contract.
 Certain professional services contracts are billed on a time and materials basis and revenue is recognized over time as the services are performed.
 For contracts billed on a fixed price basis, revenue is recognized over time based on the proportion of services performed.
 Initial implementation fees are fixed and recognized ratably over the contract term.

-Other revenue primarily includes revenue related to the Advisor Summit.
-Other revenue is recognized when the events are held.
-Other revenue is not significant.
+Other revenues primarily includes revenue related to the Advisor Summit.
+Other revenues are recognized when the events are held.
+Other revenues are not significant.

 The majority of the professional services and other contracts contain one performance obligation.
-Professional services and other revenues are recognized in both the Envestnet and Envestnet | Yodlee segments.
+Professional services and other revenues are recognized in both the Envestnet Wealth Solutions and Envestnet Data & Analytics segments.

-Arrangements with multiple performance obligations- Certain of the Company's contracts with customers contain multiple performance obligations such as platform services performance obligation and professional services performance obligation.
+Arrangements with Multiple Performance Obligations-Certain of the Company's contracts with customers contain multiple performance obligations such as platform services performance obligation and professional services performance obligation.
 For such arrangements, the Company allocates revenue to each performance obligation based on its relative standalone selling price.
 Standalone selling prices of services are estimated based on observable transactions when these services are sold on a standalone basis or based on expected cost plus margin.